Sigismond Thalberg: Interlude

 Thalberg had already announced in December 1838—during his stay in Leipzig—that he would take time off at the end of his tour, and did not perform at any concert during his stay in spring 1840 in Paris.

 At this time Mendelssohn, after meeting Liszt, compared him to Thalberg in a letter to his mother:Thalberg, with his composure, and within his more restricted sphere, is more nearly perfect as a real virtuoso; and after all this is the standard by which Liszt must also be judged, for his compositions are inferior to his playing, and, in fact, are calculated solely for virtuosi.After the end of the Parisian concert season, Thalberg travelled as tourist in the Rhineland.
 In the beginning of June 1840, he attended a music festival directed by Louis Spohr in Aachen.
-He got an invitation from the Russian Tsarina and performed at a court-concert in Ems, but this was his only concert during his stay in the Rhineland.
-According to a note in the Revue et Gazette musicale of 2 August 1840, p.
-410, Bériot would get married two days later in Elsene (Ixelles).
+He got an invitation from the Russian Tsarina and performed at a court-concert in Bad Ems, but this was his only concert during his stay in the Rhineland.
+According to a note in the Revue et Gazette musicale of 2 August 1840, Bériot would get married two days later in Elsene (Ixelles).
 His bride was a young lady Maria Huber, born in Vienna, from Germany.
 She was an orphan and had been adopted by Prince von Dietrichstein, Thalberg's father.
 It may therefore be presumed that Thalberg wanted to take part in the wedding celebration.
 During previous visits to the Rhineland, he wanted only to relax.
 He also taught Bériot's son, the pianist Charles-Wilfrid de Bériot.

-In the Revue et Gazette musicale of 9 May 1841, an essay by Fétis appeared—'Etudes d'exécution transcendente'—in which he praised Liszt for a new composing style which had been stimulated by Thalberg's challenge.
+In the Revue et Gazette musicale of 9 May 1841, an essay by Fétis appeared—Études d'exécution transcendente—in which he praised Liszt for a new composing style which had been stimulated by Thalberg's challenge.
 In letters to Fétis of 17 May 1841, and to Simon Löwy of 20 May 1841, Liszt agreed with this analysis.